Autumn Gear Guide

 Going into a bike shop to purchase a bike or get a tune up can be bewildering; it’s as if the employees speak a different language.
 There is a lot of technical jargon in the world of bicycles.
 Simply knowing the basic part names can help clear the air and even make you feel more confident about riding your bike.
 That’s why we worked with Schwinn to put together an article highlighting all – well almost all, the parts that make up a bicycle.
 If this sounds like more work than it’s worth just remember that when you’re interested in everything you will never have a dull day.

-Use the photo and descriptions below as your guide and hey, if you do forget the name a part don’t forget you’ve got your finger to help point the way.
+Use the photo and descriptions below as your guide.
+If you do forget the name of a part you’ve always got your finger to help point it out.

 This is the part that a cyclist places their feet on.
 The pedal is attached to the crank which is the component that the cyclist rotates to spin the chain which in turn provides the bicycle’s power.

 Mechanism for changing the front gears by lifting the chain from one chain wheel to another; it allows the cyclist to adapt to road conditions.

 Chain (or drive chain)

 Set of metal links meshing with the sprockets on the chain wheel and gear wheel to transmit the pedaling motion to the rear wheel.

 Tube connecting the pedal and crank mechanism to the rear-wheel hub.